Graco SnugRide SnugLock 35 Review

 The LATCH anchors stow in a compartment at the rear of the base.
-This location keeps the straps out of the way and they don't cause any carrier to base installation problems.
+This location keeps the straps out of the way, and they don't cause any carrier to base installation problems.
 There is a manual compartment in the center of the base that pops open and somewhat protects the manual from damage.

-his seat has thinner padding all around with less supportive stiff foam throughout.
+This Graco's comfort and quality are on par with what you'd expect for a product at this lower price point.
+This seat has thinner padding all around with less supportive stiff foam throughout.
 The fabric is canvas and softer than the infant insert that comes with the seat.

-The canopy is long enough and looks okay if a bit rumpled (above left) and it has a peek-a-boo window with Velcro closure (above left).
+The canopy is long enough and looks okay if a bit rumpled (above left), and it has a peek-a-boo window with Velcro closure (above left).
 It opens fine, but it is challenging to keep it open while the handle is upright for carrying as the two are the same height.
 The overall fit and finish aren't terrible but do reflect the budget-friendly price and could impact its lifespan or durability.